 Does this strategy work differently for gaming apps versus subscription apps?

 Yes.
-Based on RocketShip HQ portfolio data, subscription apps (health, productivity, finance) see the strongest organic-to-paid conversion rates because their organic content tends to be educational or transformation-focused, which translates directly to paid hooks.
+In our experience, subscription apps (health, productivity, finance) tend to see strong organic-to-paid conversion rates because their organic content tends to be educational or transformation-focused, which translates directly to paid hooks.

 Gaming apps have a harder time because their organic content (gameplay clips, community memes) often relies on context that cold audiences lack.
 For gaming, focus on repurposing ‘wow moment’ gameplay clips and user reaction videos rather than community or meme content—and consider persona-specific creative targeting variants to reach cold audiences effectively.